Skip to content

 Common types include sprains (stretched or torn ligaments), strains (injuries to muscles or tendons), and contusions (bruises).
 Whiplash is a well-known example, typically affecting the neck and upper back.

 Symptoms of soft tissue damage may include pain, swelling, stiffness, bruising, and limited mobility, and they can take hours or even days to fully appear.
-While these injuries might not show up on X-rays, they can cause significant discomfort and long-term issues if left untreated.
+While these injuries might not show up on X-rays, they can cause significant discomfort and long-term issues if not treated by a doctor.

 Whiplash is a common neck injury that often occurs during rear-end car accidents.
 It happens when the head is suddenly jolted backward and then forward, causing strain to the neck’s muscles, ligaments, and tendons.